elicia4/linux_notes/commands/find.md

 - `k` - kibibytes, KiB
 - `G` - gibibytes, GiB

+Unlike `ls`, `find` does not produce results in sorted order, it's determined by the layout of the storage device.

 ### Additional Test Options

 Some other tests `find` supports, not that `+` and `-` still work: